-Most of the Forum’s work is carried out with and through our four primary organizational partners: YES!
-Magazine (YES!), Institute for Policy Studies (IPS), New Economy Coalition, and New Economy Working Group (NEWGroup).
+Most of the Forum’s work is carried out with and through our primary organizational partners: YES!
+Magazine, The Club of Rome, the Institute for Ecological Civilization, the Wellbeing Economy Alliance, and the Democracy Collaborative,

 The Democracy Collaborative supports community wealth building projects through research, training, policy development, and community-focused work designed to promote an an economic paradigm based on the democratization of ownership.